Click on any thumbnail to view an enlarged

 is the first printing from January 20, 1968.

-Above book set is entitled Chosakushu by Fujita
+is an impressive book set entitled Chosakushu by Fujita

 titles are listed below.